All Collections

 Introduction to the culture preferences

-Detail-oriented: An analytical and thorough culture with focus on precision.
-Tasks are expected to be followed through to the end, without loose ends.
+Analytical: An analytical and thorough culture with focus on precision.
+Tasks are expected to be followed through carefully, without much improvisation.

 Supportive: A warm culture where members share information and help each other.
 Colleagues support and encourage one another.